 2. Call/Book Ahead

 Flight Meal – One of the first things you should do before you head off on your trip is to call the airline or go online and choose your meal.
 Airlines are usually quite accommodating if you notify them of your restrictions.
 However keep in mind it’s not a bad idea to double check your meal choice when you are checking in at the airport.
 If for some reason there are not many options or an issue with it once you are in air – simply request some fruit or something.
+Check out this flight guide to learn about popular vacation destinations in Costa Rica and hopefully you will plan your next trip right away.

 Mini Fridge – If you plan to be staying at a hotel call ahead and confirm or request a mini fridge in your room.
 This way once you arrive you can do a little grocery shopping to help save money on restaurants and the chance of eating “junk”.